 So how does a food blogger celebrate a major milestone??
 With FOOD of course.
 My celebration started on Wednesday and culminated with a trip to New Orleans, one of America’s greatest food cities.
 Erika’s “Flirty Thirty” was an epic week of fun.
 Here are the food highlights of my week long birthday celebration!

 It is not a party unless there is cake involved.
 I asked a fellow HFBC member, Maple and Love to make a beautiful cake to commemorate this momentous occasion.
-I ordered the “Duchess of Sprinkles Cake” one of her specialities, which is a vanilla cake with Oreo filling, topped with chocolate ganache, bits of Oreos and white chocolate pieces.
-I asked for some gold and blue details for good measure.
+I ordered the “Duchess of Sprinkles Cake” one of her specialties, which is a vanilla cake with Oreo filling, topped with chocolate ganache, bits of Oreos and white chocolate pieces.
+She also added some gold and blue details for good measure.
 It was amazing to say the least!

 Tiny’s No. 5